GuanQunMu/IonTrap-WIPM/README.md

 ###  Copyright:

-Belongs to WIPM MangFeng Ion Trap Group.
+MangFeng Ion Trap Group, WIPM, CAS, P. R China

 Homepage link: http://english.wipm.cas.cn/rh/rd/yzfzsys/bsqip/bsqipr/

 ###  Developers:

 1. Guanqun Mu     -Undergraduate at Wuhan University, P. R China
+3. GeYi Ding     -Master at WIPM, CAS
 2. Kamran Rehan   -PhD at WIPM, CAS
-3. GeYi Ding     -Master at WIPM, CAS

-If you want to be a developer, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**
+If you have some questions or want to be a developer, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**

 And go to ' Manual for Developers.md ' for more details.